Swiss Riviera Travel Guide Montreux Vevey 2026 - Lake Geneva waterfront with Alps

 TOTALCHF 487 (~USD 560)

-This is a realistic budget that doesn’t require sacrificing experiences.
-The CHF 487 figure assumes no splurge dining — add CHF 60–80 if you want one proper Swiss dinner with lake views.
+This is a realistic budget that doesn’t force you to sacrifice experiences.
+The CHF 487 figure assumes no splurge dining – so add CHF 60–80 if you want one proper Swiss dinner with those stunning lake views.

 Day-Trip Options from the Swiss Riviera

-If you’re using the Riviera as a base (smart move in shoulder season), these day trips work well:
+If you’re using the Riviera as a base (which is a smart move in shoulder season), these day trips work really well:

-• Geneva (50 min by train): The Jet d’Eau, Old Town, and CERN (free tour if booked months ahead) make Geneva a full-day trip.
-CHF 24 return from Montreux.
+• Geneva (50 min by train): The Jet d’Eau, Old Town, and CERN (book a free tour months ahead if you want to go) make Geneva a full-day trip.
+It’s about CHF 24 return from Montreux.

-• Lausanne (20 min): The Olympic Museum (CHF 20) and the Gothic Cathedral are highlights.
-Lausanne also has the country’s best nightlife if that’s relevant.
+• Lausanne (20 min): The Olympic Museum (CHF 20) and the Gothic Cathedral are definite highlights.
+Plus, Lausanne boasts some of the country’s best nightlife, if that’s your thing.

-• Gruyères village (40 min by train + bus): The medieval hilltop village, H.R.
-Giger Museum (yes, the Alien artist), and actual Gruyère cheese factory make this Switzerland’s most underrated half-day trip.
-The cheese factory tour is free.
+• Gruyères village (40 min by train + bus): This medieval hilltop village, the H.R.
+Giger Museum (yes, the *Alien* artist!), and an actual Gruyère cheese factory make this Switzerland’s most underrated half-day trip.
+The cheese factory tour is even free!

-• Villars-sur-Ollon (1.5 hours): Alpine skiing village in winter, hiking trails in summer.
-Less tourist-saturated than Verbier or Crans-Montana.
+• Villars-sur-Ollon (1.5 hours): An alpine skiing village in winter, and it’s full of hiking trails in summer.
+It’s less tourist-saturated than places like Verbier or Crans-Montana.

 Practical Information for 2026

 • Currency: Swiss Franc (CHF).
-EUR is accepted at many tourist venues but at poor exchange rates.
-Use ATMs (Postfinance or UBS) or Wise card for best rates.
+You’ll find EUR accepted at many tourist venues, but usually at poor exchange rates.
+Stick to ATMs (Postfinance or UBS) or use a Wise card for the best rates.

 • Language: French.
 English is widely spoken at hotels, museums, and restaurants in tourist areas.
-Learning “merci” and “pardon” goes a long way.
+Learning “merci” and “pardon” goes a long way, though!

 • Tipping: Not mandatory.
-Rounding up to the nearest franc is standard.
-Service charges are included in restaurant bills.
+Rounding up to the nearest franc is standard practice.
+Service charges are already included in restaurant bills.

-• Entry requirements: Switzerland is not in the EU but is in the Schengen Area.
-From 2025, ETIAS approval is required for most non-EU visitors — check current requirements at etias.eu before booking.
+• Entry requirements: Switzerland isn’t in the EU but it is part of the Schengen Area.
+From 2025, ETIAS approval will be required for most non-EU visitors – so you definitely need to check current requirements at etias.eu before booking anything.

 • Mobile data: Swiss carriers (Sunrise, Salt, Swisscom) don’t have automatic EU roaming agreements.
-Get a temporary Swiss SIM or check your plan covers Switzerland specifically.
+So, get a temporary Swiss SIM or make sure your plan specifically covers Switzerland.

 Internal Links to Help Plan Your Switzerland Trip

-If you’re combining the Swiss Riviera with other destinations, these guides cover the rest of your trip:
+If you’re combining the Swiss Riviera with other destinations, these guides will help you sort out the rest of your trip:

 FAQ: Swiss Riviera Travel Questions